We may get commissions for purchases made through links in this post.

-This article is free for you to re-publish in your website, e-zine, newsletter or anywhere else under the following conditions –
+This article is free for you to re-publish on your website, e-zine, newsletter or anywhere else under the following conditions:

 1. The article must be followed by a byline saying – “Article by TheCatSite.com”.
 The words “TheCatSite.com” must be an active hyperlink to The Cat Site.